 Case management in protective intervention

-Follow this procedure when managing cases where protective concerns have been substantiated and there is no protection order in place.
+Follow this procedure when managing cases where protective concerns have been substantiated and no protection order is in place.

 For further information see Protective intervention phase-advice.